MicrosoftDocs/fabric-docs/docs/real-time-hub/real-time-hub-overview.md

 [!INCLUDE [preview-note](./includes/preview-note.md)]

 ## Single place for data-in-motion across your organization
-Real-Time hub is to data-in-motion, what [OneLake](../onelake/onelake-overview.md) is for data-at-rest; a single, tenant-wide, unified, logical place for streaming data-in-motion.

-The Real-Time hub enables users to easily discover, ingest, manage, and consume data-in-motion from a wide variety of sources.
-It lists all the streams and Kusto Query Language (KQL) tables that customers can directly act on.
-It also gives easy access to ingest streaming data from Microsoft products and from Fabric events.
+Real-Time hub is single, tenant-wide, unified, logical place for streaming data-in-motion.
+It enables you to easily discover, ingest, manage, and consume data-in-motion from a wide variety of sources.
+It lists all the streams and Kusto Query Language (KQL) tables that you can directly act on.
+It also gives you an easy way to ingest streaming data from Microsoft products and Fabric events.

-Each user in the tenant can view and edit all the events/streams that they have access to.
+Each user in the tenant can view and edit all the events or streams that they have access to.
 Real-Time hub makes it so easy to collaborate and develop streaming applications within one place.

 :::image type="content" source="./media/real-time-hub-overview/hub-data-streams-tab.png" alt-text="Screenshot that shows the Real-Time hub page with the Data Streams tab selected." lightbox="./media/real-time-hub-overview/hub-data-streams-tab.png" :::

 ## Numerous connectors to simplify data ingestion from anywhere
 Real-Time hub has numerous out-of-box connectors that make it easy for you to ingest data into Microsoft Fabric from a wide variety of sources.
-To start with, the following connectors are supported:
+Currently, the following connectors are supported:

 | &nbsp; | &nbsp; |
 | ------ | ------- |